The Copyright Claims Board (aka “Copyright small claims court”) opened on schedule, on June 16, 2022. Echion CLE is offering educational courses.

-If the copy at issue here fall into this category – if it is was signed and consecutively numbered by the author – then burning the book would be unlawful.
+If the copy at issue here falls into this category – if it is was signed and consecutively numbered by the author – then burning the book would be unlawful.

-Consulting with an attorney before making a significant purchase of intellectual property – or what you think is intellectual property – might cost you a couple hundred dollars.
-In some cases, though, it can be well worth it.
+Consulting with an attorney before making a significant purchase of intellectual property – or what you think is intellectual property – can be worthwhile at times.

 I initially had set out to put together a “Top 10” list.
 Really, though, I think the list can be boiled down to three.
 Admittedly, this is only my personal opinion.
 Time will tell.
 Nevertheless, for what it’s worth, here is my list of the 3 Top Copyright Cases of 2021.

 This United States Supreme Court decision is the culmination of many years of litigation between tech giants Google and Oracle.